LukeShortCloud/rootpages/src/operating_systems.rst

 Mandriva
 --------

 Mandriva, which was originally called Mandrake Linux, was a fork of the original Red Hat Linux 5.1 in 1998.
 After it's start, Mandriva no longer shares code with Fedora or RHEL and is it's own operating system.
 The last release came out in 2011.
-Several derivaties still keep the Mandriva operating system alive.
+Several derivatives still keep the Mandriva operating system alive.
 The Mageia project is the closest spiritual successor to the original Mandriva project.

 - Package Format:
     - rpm